curl/everything-curl/usingcurl-uploads.md

 on the web today and lots, if not most, web servers don't even have PUT enabled.

-You send off a HTTP upload with the -T option and you specify which file to
+You send off an HTTP upload with the -T option and you specify which file to
 upload:

     curl -T uploadthis http://example.com/